Villaz/vcycle/doc/source/configuration.rst

 Configure Vcycle
 ===============================

-Vcycle uses a YAML file format to configure it behaviour, and all the functionality needed to create and manage VMs on multiple providers.
+Vcycle uses a YAML file format to define its settings.

-Don't worry , it's too easy!

 How looks like?
 -----------------------------